antlko/go-telegram-aws-lambda-with-heroku-db/README.md

-# Golang Telegram BOT with AWS lambda boilerplate
+# Golang Telegram BOT with AWS lambda boilerplate and Heroku PostgresDB

-Telegram BOT boilerplate is a bot with heroku PostgresDB and simple PostgresDB connection possibility.
+Telegram BOT boilerplate is a bot with heroku PostgresDB and simple PostgresDB connection and deploying to AWS lambda possibility.

 ## Installation